 The Contractor shall determine the need for, designing and implementing any specific dewatering scheme to maintain the stability of excavations and ensure they are free of water.
 Excavations shall be monitored to ensure they remain stable and free of water.

-The Contractor shall comply with the applicable Fisheries Timing Windows where no in-stream works at the [ ] crossing shall be conducted outside of the [insert window dates] window.
-[Consultant to insert information regarding applicable fisheries windows]

 The Contractor shall also comply with any other requirements of the Ministry of Natural Resources and Forestry (MNRF) under the Endangered Species Act, as well as with the requirements of The Regional Municipality of York Sewer Use By-Law, By-Law No. 2011-56, and requirements of the Toronto and Region Conservation Authority (TRCA) and Department of Fisheries and Oceans (DFO).
 [Consultant to amend list of applicable authorities as necessary]

 Measurement and Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

-1. The work of this Section will not be measured separately for payment.
-All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.
+All costs associated with the work of this Section shall be included in the price(s) for Item No. A2.02 in the Bid Form.

-If the work of this Section is to be measured and paid for by several different methods, please amend the standard wording given above to reflect the different methods of measurement and payment.]

-The price for Item [ ] in the Bid Form shall include full compensation for all labour, materials and equipment required to complete the work of this Section.
+The price for Item A2.02 in the Bid Form shall include full compensation for all labour, materials and equipment required to complete the work of this Section.
 Payment shall be made upon the Region’s approval of the completed Dewatering and Monitoring Plan submitted by the Contractor.
 The Contractor shall revise and modify the Dewatering and Monitoring Plan as directed by the Consultant at no additional cost.

 END OF SECTION